 A Day In The Life Of… a Service and Safety Assistant

-Q: Tell me about a typical day – or should I say night – in the life of a service and safety assistant at Unite Students.
+Q: Tell me about a typical day in the life of a service and safety assistant at Unite Students (or, in your case, a typical night!).

 A: Predominantly, we work nights.
 A typical night shift is 10 hours.
 I get there 20 minutes early to check my emails and get up to speed with the latest events and reports.
 Then at 8pm, we respond to calls and do our night checks.
 Our typical night check across all 9 sites would include a thorough check of each building – starting with the offices, then we check the keys and audit the main fire panel to identify any faults.
 If we do identify any faults, we contact the contractor to get them back up and running as soon as possible.